An Atlanta commercial fire alarm on a building with the city skyline in the background.

 Today’s fire alarm systems are much more than just bells and flashing lights.
 They are sophisticated networks designed to detect threats faster, communicate clearer, and work with your other building systems to keep everyone safe.
 When you’re choosing a system for your business, understanding these key features will help you make a more informed decision for the protection of your property and people.

-Advanced Smoke and Heat Detection
+Go Beyond Smoke with Advanced Heat Detection

 The primary job of a fire alarm is to provide an early warning.
 Modern systems accomplish this with incredible accuracy using advanced sensors that detect both smoke and rapid increases in heat.
 This dual-detection capability helps reduce false alarms caused by non-emergencies, like dust or steam, ensuring that when the alarm sounds, it’s for a real threat.
 Early and reliable detection is the critical first step in any fire safety plan.
 It’s the technology that alerts people to danger and activates other safety measures, giving everyone the maximum amount of time to get to safety.
 These systems are a core component of our NFPA fire alarm services.